kevinramage/mockDesigner/doc/microservice.md

 Mock Designer propose an action to simulate a microservice behaviour

 ## Get all service
-Return all data of a business object
+Return all data of a business object.
+This action will
+* Check the presence of parent object
+* Compute the key to retrieve data (with storage and keys)
+* Retrieve data
+* Send data

 **Usage:**
 * action: Must equals to getall to use this action